-The Bank follows a general approach in designing ECL methodologies, which are commensurate with its size, complexity, structure, economic significance and profile of exposure.
-The approach taken is considered proportionate in the context of the size of the Bank within the UK financial market, its relative lack of complexity as well as minimal volatility in its credit losses over the past five years.
+The Bank follows a general approach in designing ECL methodologies, duly aligned with its size, complexity, structure, economic significance and profile of exposure.
+The approach taken is considered consistent with the size of the Bank in relation to the UK financial market, its relative lack of complexity as well as minimal volatility in its credit losses over the past five years.